 Dr. Møller also reminds us that cholesterol is “the precursor of many hormones, including the vital substance testosterone itself.
 Decreasing the cholesterol level alone may in fact result in a decrease in the production of testosterone, which plays a vital role in maintaining a normal circulation.”
 The link between testosterone and the “stress hormone” cortisol provides the mechanism for Dr. Møller’s theory.
 The problem, he says, is that cholesterol is not a dietary problem, but a sign of a biochemical problem—how the body synthesizes cholesterol.

-Excess cortisol is to blame, he says.
-It interferes with the normal metabolism of carbohydrates in food, which can lead to insulin resistance and plaque build-up, and eventually cardiovascular disease.
+According to Dr. Møller, excess cortisol is to blame, as it interferes with the normal metabolism of carbohydrates in food, which can lead to insulin resistance and plaque build-up, and eventually cardiovascular disease.
 The solution, he says, is restoring testosterone, which helps to keep cortisol levels in check.

 Dr. Broda Barnes concurs with the belief that cholesterol is not the cause of heart disease, but a symptom of another problem.
 In his view, thyroid deficiency is “firmly established as the cause of atherosclerosis.”